UniversalDependencies/UD_Korean-KSL/README.md

 - Sung, H., & Shin, G-H. (2024).
 [Constructing a Dependency Treebank for Second Language Learners of Korean](https://aclanthology.org/2024.lrec-main.332/).
 In *Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)* (pp. 3747-3758).

 # Changelog
+* 2024-11-11 v2.15
+  * Initial release in Universal Dependencies
+  * Minor update on the README
 * 2024-10-16
   * Updated the source data information
 * 2024-05-15 v2.14
-  * Initial release in Universal Dependencies.
+  * Release in Universal Dependencies (dev-repo)

 <pre>
 === Machine-readable metadata (DO NOT REMOVE!) ================================